11 great off-the-beaten-path places to visit in Japan

 A golden sand beach in Nagashima Islands

-The Amakusa Islands (Amakusa Shoto in Japanese) are a stunning off-the-beaten-path destination in Kyushu, the southernmost of the Japanese main islands, in Kumamoto prefecture.
+The Amakusa Islands (Amakusa Shoto in Japanese) are a stunning off-the-beaten-path destination in Kyushu, the southernmost of Japan’s main islands, in Kumamoto Prefecture.

 A great way to explore this archipelago is for sure by bicycle.
 The main islands are connected by bridges, so it’s possible to ride them from Kumamoto to Akune (Kagoshima prefecture), or the other way around, with only one ferry ride, from Nagashima to Shimoshima (around 750Yen, 30 minutes).